 Karthik’s case examines the reactions to the news of Ikea erasing images of women from its Saudi Arabian catalogue in 2012, and was written in Karthik’s previous role as a professor at Harvard Business School.

 Since taking up his position at Oxford University, Karthik has introduced the case method to public leadership teaching.
-At the Blavatnik School, Karthik leads the Case Centre on Public Leadership, which produces cases especially designed for public policy.
+At the Blavatnik School, Karthik leads the Case Centre on Public Leadership, which produces cases specially designed for public policy.

 While the case method has long been popular in law and business schools, it is less common in public policy schools.
 But the skills of good judgement are just as important to public leaders as they are to CEOs and lawyers, and the case method promises to help students apply conceptual knowledge and ethical values to generate good decisions.